-Duration of patent terms may be inadequate to protect our competitive position on our product candidates for an adequate amount of time, and the expiration of our patents may subject us to increased competition.
+Duration of patent terms may be inadequate to protect our competitive position on our product candidates for an adequate amount of time, and the expiration of our patents may subject us to increased competition.\

-As of September 30, 2021, the patent portfolio that is assigned to us, jointly owned with others or licensed to us includes nine issued U.S. patents, one issued European patent, six other issued foreign patents, ten pending U.S. patent applications and approximately 58 pending international patent applications, across our platform, NKX101 and NKX019 patent families.
-Our portfolio of issued patents, excluding pending patent applications, has expiration dates between 2024 and 2035.
-Our portfolio, including issued patents, and including pending applications if they issue, has expiration dates between 2024 and 2042.
-At least 65 of our issued patents and pending patent applications relate to supporting commercialization of our current product candidates, while the remaining issued patents and pending patent applications relate to future product candidates and alternative technologies.
-We plan to file additional patent applications that could potentially allow for further increase of the exclusive market protection for use of NKX101 and NKX019.
+As of March 31, 2022, the patent portfolio that is assigned to us, jointly owned with others or licensed to us includes issued patents in the United States, Europe, Japan, and other jurisdictions outside the United States, and pending patent applications in the United States, Europe, Japan, and other jurisdictions outside the United States across our platform, NKX101, NKX019, and CD70 CAR-NK patent families.
+Our portfolio of issued patents, excluding pending patent applications, has expiration dates between 2024 and 2040.
+Our portfolio, including issued patents, and including pending applications if they issue, has expiration dates between 2024 and 2043.
+We plan to file additional patent applications that could potentially allow for further increase of the exclusive market protection for use of NKX101, NKX019, and the product candidate from our CD70 CAR-NK program.
 However, we can provide no assurance that we will be able to file or receive additional patent protection for these or other product candidates.